 - Choose a recommended WooCommerce partner, TaxJar, that can fully automate everything for you.

 - Hire a sales tax accountant to help you manage everything for you.

 Here’s how it works if you choose to lean TaxJar to manage your sales tax:

-TaxJar will connect directly to your WooCommerce store (and anywhere else you sell too in case you sell on Amazon or another marketplace).
-Next, they will import your transaction data into a single sales tax dashboard organized by the amount collected.
+TaxJar will connect directly to your WooCommerce store (and anywhere else you sell like Amazon or another marketplace).
+Next, they will import your transaction data into a single sales tax dashboard organized by the amount collected, and determine where you have nexus.
 This is helpful to eCommerce merchants because you’re able to see the full picture of your sales tax in every state at one glance.